eclipse-theia/theia-cloud/terraform/ci-configurations/run-locally.md

 kubectl -n ingress-nginx delete pod -l app.kubernetes.io/name=ingress-nginx
 ```

 Adapt your environment so that all docker images are built in minikube.
 Build all Theia Cloud docker images + Demos with tag `minikube-ci-e2e`, e.g. `theiacloud/theia-cloud-service:minikube-ci-e2e`.
+The build commands need to be executed from the root of the repository.

 ```sh
 eval $(minikube docker-env)